Alizmn/BreadCrumb-Express-React/README.md

 - In root directory enter `cd client`
 - Install dependencies by `npm install`
-- Copy the `.env.example` and rename it to `.env` or run the code below in the project root:
+- Copy the `.env.example` and rename it to `.env` or run the code below:

 ```sh
 cp .env.example .env
 ```

-- Default directory root is root, but can be changed in `.env`
+- Default directory root is "root", but can be changed in `.env`
 - Make sure to enter the server port correctly in `.env` file
 - Now run the client with `npm start`